KNOWLDGE/programming-language-list/README.md

 Instead of just simply showing you how to print "Hello World" in a bunch of languages.
 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

 ## Check it out
-If want to see our progress check out the [Language List](https://github.com/Maniacxxx/programming-language-list/blob/main/Language-List.md).
+If you want to see our progress check out the [Language List](https://github.com/Maniacxxx/programming-language-list/blob/main/Language-List.md).
 From there just click the name of the language to be directed to the Language's markdown file.

 ## How to Contribute
 We know that this project is going to be long and difficult, but you can help!
 If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/CONTRIBUTING.md).